magento/devdocs/guides/v2.1/marketplace/eqp/api.md

     The resource here provide information on aggregated reports across the Marketplace sites.

 As it can be seen, all the endpoints start with **/rest/v1** which will be the mechanism followed to support API versioning.
 The initial release will be set to version 1 (v1).
-The remaining sections will go over the details of each resource
+The remaining sections will go over the details of each resource.